Skip to Main Content

 Central Idea:

-• Inventions and innovations evolve in response to real-life problems and needs.
+• Inventions and innovations are developed in response to opportunities and challenges.

 Lines of Inquiry: